Randomized Kolmogorov-Smirnov Analysis of Volatility Roughness: Methodology

 \begin{defn} A nontrivial stochastic process $X=\{X_t\}_{t\geq0}$, stochastically continuous at $t=0$, is said to be $H_0$-self-similar with $H_0>0$ ($H_0$-ss) if for every $a \in \mathbb{R}^+$ and every finite set of times $t_1,\dots,t_k$,

 \end{defn}

 \begin{remark} In general, a stochastic process is of course fully characterized by its finite-dimensional distributions, defined for any finite collection of times $t_1, \dots, t_n$ as:

 Clearly, when observing a single path $\{\mathbf{x}_t\}_{t=1,\ldots,T}$ of a stochastic process $\{X_t\}$ -- which is the case covered by our work --, we are limited in what we can infer about its underlying distributions due to the lack of repeated, independent realizations.
 To estimate a joint distribution $F_{t_i, t_j}$ from data, many independent observations of the random vector $(X_{t_i}, X_{t_j})$ would be required, but a single path provides only one paired observation $(\mathbf{x}_{t_i}, \mathbf{x}_{t_j})$ for any given pair $(t_i, t_j)$.
 This is statistically insufficient to estimate the entire joint distribution and the best we can do is to construct the empirical marginal distribution.
 Under the assumption of stationarity, we treat the observations ${\mathbf{x}_1, \dots, \mathbf{x}_T}$ as draws from a common distribution and compute the empirical CDF $\hat{F}(x) = \frac{1}{T} \sum_{t=1}^T \mathbf{1}_{{\mathbf{x}_t \leq x}}$, where $\mathbf{1}$ is the indicator function.
-This limitation is actually the reason why the random permutation method we will propose allows to test a necessary condition of self-similarity, not self-similarity in itself. \end{remark}
+This limitation is actually the reason why the random permutation method in Section \ref{sec:RandomPermutation} allows to test a necessary condition of self-similarity, not self-similarity in itself.
+Despite this, for large classes of stochastic processes the condition suffices to infer the self-similarity of the finite-dimensional distributions and not only of the marginal ones (see Propositions \ref{prop:commute}, \ref{prop:Sigma-marginal-fBm} and \ref{prop:Levy_from_marginal}). \end{remark}

 \begin{remark} If a $H_0$-$ss$ stochastic process $\{X_t\}_{t\geq0}$, with $X_0=0$ a.s., has stationary increments, the increment process is self-similar with the same parameter ($H_0$-$sssi$):

 \end{remark} Building upon the approach presented in \citep{Bianchi2004}, the self-similarity exponent $H_0$ can be estimated by testing the equality of the distributions in equation \eqref{eq:H-ss} (or equation \eqref{eq:H-sssi}).
 To accomplish this, the Kolmogorov-Smirnov test may be employed.\\